Demonstration of an imaging technique for the measurement of PSF elongation caused by Atmospheric Dispersion: Discussion

 In principle, the fixed contribution to the elongation that result from optical aberrations can be removed with sufficient data or a good understanding of the instrument design.
 But other causes, such as guiding errors, wind shake or instrumental vibrations may be more difficult to disentangle from imaging data only \citep{spyromilio2021}.
 At large zenith distances the atmospheric dispersion becomes the dominant effect and there the relative measurement accuracy improves.
 When the ELTs will come online, it may be interesting to reconsider this method.
 However, when accuracies below the diffraction limit are required, the speckle method provides a more robust approach.

 There are several advantages of the speckle method.
-First of all, it has shown to be less sensitive to systematic errors of a non-chromatic origin, compared to the direct measurement of the PSF core.
+First of all, it has shown to be less sensitive to systematic errors of a non-chromatic origin, compared to a direct measurement of the PSF core.
 Assuming that the diffraction mask can be placed at the optical pupil of an instrument, and that it can be used concurrently with a spectral bandpass filter, then the speckle method can be used to verify the performance of the atmospheric dispersion corrector before and after the scientific observation.
 For the observation of interest, the mask would then be removed from the light path.
 The performance characterisation can be done for any position in the field, because of the masks location in the pupil.
 Note, however, that the impact of field dependent effects, such as wavefront aberrations, geometric distortions and anisoplanatism, were not investigated thoroughly for this report.
 One example we can mention is that the edges of the image plane may not be in focus in a system with considerable field curvature.
 Then the lines drawn from the artificial speckles will not intersect in a single point.
 Instead, they intersect at multiple distinct points along the direction of dispersion.
 The distance between these intersection points is a function of both the dispersion and the defocus.
-Similar issues might arise for other types of aberration.
+While this specific problem can be resolved by using a rotation symmetric mask design, other issues might arise for other types of aberrations.

 The forward modelling approach can be a decent method for the estimation of dispersion present in the system.
 The post-observation reconstruction of the image is not easy, but significant effort is being put into developing the necessary tools for current and future instruments (for example \cite{Gilles2018, Jolissaint2018, Massari2020, Simioni2020}).
 The addition of (residual) atmospheric dispersion as a parameter in these tools could offer a good way to measure or monitor the dispersion at large observatories.
 However, it requires significant effort and computation time before results can be obtained.
-Furthermore, our results indicate that this method often overestimates the dispersion when little is present.
+Furthermore, our results indicate that this method can overestimate the dispersion when little is present, if one or more lower order effects are not included in the model.
+These effects then only become apparent when the dispersion and atmospheric seeing are small.